Strongly vertex-reinforced jump process on a complete graph: Introduction

 In our work, we consider the weight function $w(t)=t^{\alpha}$, for some $\alpha>0$.
 The jump process $X$ is called \textit{strongly vertex-reinforced} if $\alpha>1$, \textit{weakly vertex-reinforced} if $\alpha<1$ or \textit{linearly vertex-reinforced} if $\alpha=1$.

 The model of discrete time edge-reinforced random walks (ERRW) was first studied by Coppersmith and Diaconis in their unpublished manuscripts \cite{Coppersmith86} and later the model of discrete time vertex-reinforced random walks (VRRW) was introduced by Pemantle in \cite{Pemantle88} and \cite{Pemantle92}.
 Several remarkable results about localization of ERRW and VRRW were obtained in \cite{Volkov01}, \cite{Tarres04}, \cite{Volkov06}, \cite{Benaim13} and \cite{Cotar2015}.
-Following the idea about discrete time reinforced random walks, Wendelin Werner conceived a model in continuous time so-called vertex reinforced jump processes (VRJP) whose linear case was first investigated by Davis and Volkov in \cite{Davis02} and \cite{Davis04}.
-In particular, these authors showed in \cite{Davis04} that linearly VRJP on any finite graph is recurrent, i.e. all local times are almost surely unbounded and the normalized occupation measure process converges almost surely to an element in the interior of the $(d-1)$ dimensional standard unit simplex as time goes to infinity.
-In \cite{Sabot15}, Sabot and Tarr\`es also obtained the limiting distribution of the centred local times process for linearly VRJP on any finite graph $G = (V, E)$ with $d$ vertices and showed that linearly VRJP is actually a mixture of time-changed Markov jump processes.
-The relation between VRJP, ERRW and random walks in random environment as well as its applications have been well studied in recent years (see, e.g. \cite{Disertori14}, \cite{Sabot15}, \cite{Sabot15b}, \cite{Zeng16}, \cite{Merkl16}, \cite{Sabot17}, and \cite{Lupu2018}).
+Wendelin Werner then proposed a model in continuous time so-called vertex reinforced jump processes (VRJP) whose linear case was first investigated by Davis and Volkov in \cite{Davis02} and \cite{Davis04}.
+In particular, these authors showed in \cite{Davis04} that linearly VRJP on any finite graph with $d$ vertices is recurrent, i.e. all local times are almost surely unbounded and the normalized occupation measure process converges almost surely to an element in the interior of the $(d-1)$ dimensional standard unit simplex as time goes to infinity.
+In \cite{Sabot15}, Sabot and Tarr\`es also obtained the limiting distribution of the centred local times process for linearly VRJP on any finite graph and showed that linearly VRJP is actually a mixture of time-changed Markov jump processes.
+Many aspects of linearly VRJP as well as its relations to ERRW and the supersymmetric hyperbolic sigma model have been well studied in recent years (see, e.g. \cite{Collevecchio2009}, \cite{Basdevant2012}, \cite{Disertori14}, \cite{Merkl16}, \cite{Sabot15}, \cite{Sabot15b}, \cite{Sabot2019} \cite{Sabot17}, \cite{Zeng16}, and \cite{Lupu2018}).